Large Ringlet (Erebia euryale)

 next page back to list

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

 This is quite superficially similar to, but usually (despite its name) smaller than, the Arran Brown (E. ligea) - see the ligea page for a comparison of features.
-The ocelli are either very small, usually blind, or even just pin-pricks, in the nominate form, but in the form adyte the ocelli can be quite well developed, especially in the female.
-T&L records adyte occurring in southern Switzerland although I feel that I encounter this form in the French Alpes rather more frequently than the nominate form.
-I strongly suspect that all of the photos on this page are adyte.
+The ocelli are either very small, usually blind, or even just pin-pricks, in the nominate form, but in the subspecies adyte the ocelli can be quite well developed, especially in the female.

 This is a very variable species, even within the same locality, as indicated by the comments below.
 I have found it to be very common, often occurring in large numbers in both France and Switzerland.
 In 2010 I chanced upon over a hundred euryale puddling in one small spot.
+Often in these large groups, euryale is the only species puddling; they don't appear to be very sociable with other Erebia species.

 ref sex